 The beauty of the temple lies in its fresco & paintings on the walls and ceilings.
 These paintings center on the life of Lord Krishna & Radha.

-Yellow and blue color is the most dominant one.
+The yellow and blue color is the most dominant one.
 The mandap has arched columns.
 The marble pillars have facets on its surface.
-Shloka in Sanskrit language from Bhagwad Gita is written on the side walls which is made of lime plaster, called Araish.
+A shloka in the Sanskrit language from Bhagwad Gita is written on the side walls which is made of lime plaster, called Araish.
 This lime plaster or Araish work is reminiscent of the bygone times.
 Today It’s impossible to recreate such workmanship.

 Lack of maintenance is evident in the temple complex.
 The commercial activity in the vicinity certainly overshadows this otherwise beautiful temple.
 The dwindling number of devotees, lack of parking space, ongoing construction of metro line etc are taking its toll.
 But despite all this, it’s an impressive temple -Worth visiting!